pachadotdev/tabler-server/README.md

 ## Examples

+Tabler provides templates for standalone and modular apps.
+See the [quick start](https://github.com/pachadotdev/tabler#quick-start).

-`tabler` provides multiple examples [here](https://github.com/pachadotdev/tabler/tree/main/examples).
+For other layouts, there are multiple examples [here](https://github.com/pachadotdev/tabler/tree/main/examples).

 ## Sessions